elec-e8408-mini-project-2025/project-documentation/README.md

 - Interrupt: 39 pin

-The WebUI HTML layout MUST fit in a computer screen.
+The WebUI HTML layout MUST be viewable in a web browser on Rapsberry Pi.
+In this context viewable means that the user MUST be able to read all information rendered on a web page

-The WebUI HTML layout MAY fit in a mobile phone screen.
+The WebUI HTML layout MAY be viewable on a mobile phone screen.

 ### Software interfaces